cloudinary/cloudinary-vue/src/components/CLDContext.md

-This component can be used to provide complete or extend other configuration options set, also provided with `CLDContext` or as plugin installation options.
+This component can be used to provide complete or extend other configuration options set, also provided with `CldContext` or as plugin installation options.

 ### Attributes